helsing-ai/buffrs/docs/src/guide/the-framework.md

 Complex software projects frequently turn out to depend on different versions of the same APIs over time and individual components in those systems may have diverging compatibility guarantees.
-Internal services may break their API backwards compatibility way more frequent than external gateways that serve millions of users.
+Internal services may break their API backwards compatibility, way more frequent than external gateways that serve millions of users.

 The three fundamental ideas of Buffrs to enable a stable management approach